 Second day sit down and read 1 John straight through.
 Third day sit down and read 1 John straight through.
 Fourth day sit down and read 1 John straight through.
 Then the fifth day, that's the key, you sit down and you read 1 John straight through.
 Thirty days.
 You know what happens at the end of thirty days?
 You know 1 John.
 You've got it.
 And you've hidden away the words.

-And then you move around, you go to the Gospel of John and you do the same thing.
-Only it's 21 chapters so you divide it into three sections of seven chapters each.
-In 90 days you've got the Gospel of John.
-And somebody says to you, "I'd like to ask you some questions about the Bible.
-Do you know where it talks about, 'I am the vine, you are the branches.'
-Yes, John 10, left hand page, halfway down the left column..."
-(Laughter).
+And then you move around, you go to the gospel of John and you do the same thing.
+Only it's twenty-one chapters, so you divide it into three sections of seven chapters each.
+In ninety days you've got the gospel of John.

 See, you're beginning to, you're beginning to saturate yourself with the Word of God.
-And you begin to talk about all these things, somebody says, "Where does it talk about God - the love of God?"
-"That's 1 John over here, so forth, 'confess our sins.'
-Chapter 1 and all this and the characteristics of a Christian, Chapter 2" and all the various things we can - fall in line.
+And you begin to talk about all these things.
+Somebody says, "Where does it talk about God - the love of God?"
+"That's 1 John over here, so forth: 'confess our sins.'
+Chapter 1 and all this, and the characteristics of a Christian.
+Chapter 2 and all the various things begin to fall in line.
 You do this through the whole New Testament and you say, "It'll take forever."
-Two and a half years, in two and half years you can do the whole New Testament and really know something.
+Two and a half years - in two and half years you can do the whole New Testament and really know something.

 And you'll begin to say, when you're reading through one, "Hey, I remember that's over there."
-And you can cease being a Concordance cripple and really be a student of the Scriptures (Laughter).
-Because you can begin to relate these things back and forth.
+And you can cease being a concordance cripple and really be a student of the Scriptures, because you can begin to relate these things back and forth.

 But, you see, you must read to retain.
 You must read at the level of saturation reading so that you're really learning what you read.
 Otherwise, you're just wasting your time.
 Don't read the Old Testament that way.
 Just read it through in the narrative fashion.